ttelcl/lcl-bike-app/README.md

 - Currently the app requires a "tandem" setup to run, using a separate frontend server process and backend server process.
-  - Initial steps have been takn to test deployment to IIS and while the basics work, there are still issues to resolve.
+  - Initial steps have been taken to test deployment to IIS and while the basics work, there are still issues to resolve.
 - The data loading app has a performance issue with bulk data upload.
-It works well enough for use with SQL Server LocalDb, but is too slow for non-local SQL Server instances (I tested this using Azure SQL).
+It works well enough for use with SQL Server _LocalDb_, but is too slow for non-local SQL Server instances (I tested this using Azure SQL).
 - The rides browser does not support sorting.
 (The sorting in the station list and the station detail page however works fine, for all columns)
-- Looking at the frontend and backend code you probably realize soon that my primary skillset is C# coding, and my JavaScript skills are not at the same level.
 - Make sure to follow the steps in the [instructions](#instructions).
-After cloning th repo there are some initial steps to be taken _before_ compiling.
+After cloning the repo there are some initial steps to be taken _before_ compiling.
+- Throughout the code and UI there are still some development phase artefacts.
+- Looking at the frontend and backend code you probably realize that my "native" skillset is C# coding, and my JavaScript skills are not yet at the same level.

 ## Coding technologies